Ensono/stacks-webapp-template/README.md

 ## Versioning and Publishing [packages](./docs/packages.md)

 We are also using Lerna to publish our packages, version control, and for changelogs.
 For more informatiion checkout the publishing docs on [publishing](./docs/publishing.md).

+## Third-party dependencies

+We are using a number of dependencies, not all of which we have developed ourselves.
+To ensure that we are able to grant the users of these packages the ability to use them for commerical purposes, we audit the dependencies and their license types.
+See the scripts [license:check:allowed](./package.json) for the determined types.

+In general, the following license types are OK:
+`'MIT;MIT*;ISC;BSD-3-Clause;BSD-2-Clause;Apache-2.0;Apache*;CC-BY-4.0;WTFPL'`

+Please note that the checks for the licenses are run on pre-commit, therefore, on your local machine.
+See [Husky](https://github.com/typicode/husky) for more information, and refer to the configuration file at [.huskyrc](./.huskyrc).